Sriharsha2321/DITA/README.md

 concept, task, reference, glossary and trobleshooting topic as required.
 The topics are also arranged in order or sequence like a DITA map to create a document.

-NOTE: The documents are created from publicly available information and are created to show the usage of Git, github, VS code and DITA rather than to be technically accurate.
+NOTE: The documents are created from publicly available information and are created to show the usage of Git, github, VS code, Markdown and DITA rather than to be technically accurate.